Where to Buy Specialty Coffee in Roatán: A Local Roaster's Guide

 Can I visit a coffee roaster in Roatán?

-Yes — Spirit Origin Coffee operates a physical location on Roatán where you can buy freshly roasted beans, talk with the team about what you're tasting, and see the roasting setup.
+Yes — Spirit Origin Coffee operates a physical roastery in First Bight, Roatán, where you can buy freshly roasted beans, talk with the team about what you're tasting, and watch the Probat roaster at work.

 Can I order Honduran specialty coffee online after I leave?

 Yes.
 Many visitors discover specialty coffee on a trip and then want to keep drinking it once they're back home.
-Spirit Origin ships roasted-to-order beans through our online store, so you can keep the supply going from wherever you are.
-Whole bean is the default; we'll only grind on request because we'd rather you have great coffee than convenient coffee.
+Spirit Origin ships roasted-to-order beans worldwide via DHL through our online store, so you can keep the supply going from wherever you are.
+Not sure where to start?
+Grab a 50g sample bag before committing to a full bag.
+Whole bean is the default; we'll only grind on request, because we'd rather you have great coffee than convenient coffee.

 What about coffee at hotels, restaurants, and resorts in Roatán?